Davidevlops/JS-DSA/stacks-and-queues.md

     return this.items[0];
   }

-  // isEmpty operation: Checks if the queue is empty isEmpty() {
+  isEmpty() {
     return this.items.length === 0;
   }

-  // Size operation: Returns the number of elements in the queue size() {
+  size() {
     return this.items.length;
   }

-  // Clear operation: Removes all elements from the queue clear() {
+  clear() {
     this.items = [];
   }

-  // Print operation: Prints the elements of the queue printQueue() {
+  printQueue() {
     console.log(this.items.toString());
   }